-A) A coach is expected to follow a rotation.
-Goalies are hockey 'players' and the Fair Play policy applies to them as well
+A) A coach is expected to follow the rotation of every second game or as agreed upon by both Goalies .
+Goalies are hockey 'players' and the Fair Play policy applies to them as well.

 Q) Am I allowed to pull a goalie and replace him with the one on the bench?